jsolderitsch/tello-nodejs/README.md

 Usage: node TelloConsole.js

+You should first connect the computer where you are running node.js to the Tello wireless network for your Tello.

 List of available keyboard commands is printed.

 The first command to execute is c for command mode.